Where is Nigeria’s Thriving Middle-Class in 2021? The Youth Want to Know.

 Today, we are all concerned about the future of our economies, which has become incalculable because of the uncertain impacts of COVID-19; rising inequality, growing poverty, upward concentration of wealth, and climate change.
 Nigeria is facing such concerns and has a serious youth immiseration and deprivation problem.
 The culture of youth neglect has never been so insensitive.
 And yes, the middle class and the less well-off are the hardest hit.
 Upward mobility for the youth has become a phantom.The global mainstream and local media were keen in 2019 to tell the world 4.1 million Nigerian households, 2 to 6 percent of the population, were earning middle-class incomes because they go to the shopping malls and spend.
 Spending, not income was the driver of the boom.
 In 2020, an ominous year, those shopping malls were fleeing the country due to dwindling sales.

-The bigger question is, how do the middle-classes in Nigeria earn their incomes?
-There are no realistic representations of middle-class earnings in Nigeria; such data are extrapolations from dollar evaluations of what they need to be in a global economy.
+Notwithstanding, the bigger question is, how do the middle-classes in Nigeria earn their incomes?
+There are no realistic representations of middle-class earnings in Nigeria.
+Such data are extrapolations from dollar evaluations of what they need to be in a global economy.
 Meanwhile, the government is struggling to adopt a minimum monthly salary of N30,000 (£50) for workers and the cost of living is prohibitive.

 There are seven identifiable sources of income that finance middle-class spending and lifestyles listed in decreasing order of incidence;

 2. Money transfers from friends and relatives overseas.

 3. Enterprise and business.

 5. Financial crimes, domestic and international, other crimes, and immoral earnings.